ibm-cloud-docs/cephaas/data-security.md

 _Information about how long services keep data after instances are deleted is covered in the service description.
 Include the following reference for users to find their data retention period._

-The _servicename_ data retention policy describes how long your data is stored after you delete the service.
-The data retention policy is included in the _service-name_ service description, which you can find in the [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).
+The {{site.data.keyword.cephaas_short}} data retention policy describes how long your data is stored after you delete the service.
+The data retention policy is included in the {{site.data.keyword.cephaas_short}} service description, which you can find in the [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).

 ### Restoring deleted data for {{site.data.keyword.cephaas_short}}
 {: #data-restore}